-Impairment of investment in subsidiaries
+Impairment of investments in subsidiaries

-Investment in subsidiaries represents USD 281,983 thousand equalizing 67% of total assets in the Parent Company.
+Investment in subsidiaries represents USD 282 million equaling 75% of total assets in the Parent Company.
 The impairment test revealed no need for impairment.
-When considering impairment indicators, Management makes an assessment of whether the Welltec International ApS Group will be able to generate positive net cash flows sufficient to support the value of the investments.
+When considering impairment indicators, Management makes an assessment of whether the subsidaries of Welltec International ApS Group will be able to generate positive net cash flows sufficient to support the value of the investments.
 Regarding this estimate and the assumptions made by Management see note 2.3: Use of critical accounting estimates and judgements in the consolidated financial statements.